-Any spice in our kitchen, including red or green chili taken moderately, boosts our immunity.
-Turmeric is the star ingredient to boost our immunity both as per Ayurveda and in studies conducted by modern scientists.
-In Indian cuisine, turmeric is consumed daily as an ingredient of dal, sabzi, and other dishes.
+Any spice in our kitchen, including red or green chili, taken moderately, boosts our immunity.
+Turmeric is the star ingredient to boost our immunity, as per Ayurveda and in studies conducted by modern scientists.
+In Indian cuisine, turmeric is consumed daily as an ingredient in dal, sabzi, and other dishes.
 Black pepper helps our body to absorb turmeric or any other spices easily.
 Adding a tiny pinch of black pepper with turmeric or other spices means we multiply the nutrients absorbed by our body.

 The action of spices is not dose-dependent, so there is no use in increasing the milligrams or grams of spices in the diet.
 Spices in huge quantities can lead to gastric problems.

-A small fun fact, there are tons of immunity boosters made from turmeric in the market.
+A small fun fact is that tons of immunity boosters are made from turmeric in the market.
 Check out the ingredients list, and we will find piperine which comes from black pepper.

 4. Stay hydrated

 Staying hydrated can keep the secreted fluids in the sinuses thin.
-So, it is important to take an adequate amount of water as per your body weight.
+So, it is important to take adequate water as per your body weight.
 Here is the formula to determine how many liters of water you need to drink daily to stay properly hydrated.